1. What scheduling algorithms are supported by Server Load Balancer (SLB)?

 The communication between the SLB and backend ECS instances goes through the intranet, therefore, no need to configure extra Internet bandwidth for backend ECS instances.

-However, if you want to provide public services through both the SLB and ECS instances at the same time, the corresponding ECS instances need to be configured with sufficient Internet bandwidth.
+However, if you want to provide Internet services through both the SLB and ECS instances at the same time, the corresponding ECS instances need to be configured with sufficient Internet bandwidth.
 The Internet bandwidth of backend ECS instances has no impact on the service capability of the SLB.

 8. Is there any impact on the load balancing service if the Internet NIC is disabled?